The Franchise Forum

 Financial transparency is also paramount.

-"I would want to make sure the partners are comfortable sharing their financial positions with each other," Jack says.
+"I would want to make sure the partners are comfortable sharing their financial positions with each other," Gloria says.
 "If one doesn't want the other to see their tax returns or holdings or debt, that can make it very difficult.
 Someone can embellish or outright lie, and cause a major disruption to your franchise business plans."

 Imagine trying to take advantage of new franchise opportunities only to find your partner or partners failed to disclose past credit problems that prevent you from obtaining the specific loan product you need.